 - Punitive damages

-Your lawyer from the Law Firm of Aaron A. Herbert can evaluate your claim to help you understand what it might be worth.
+Your Dallas personal injury lawyer from the Law Firm of Aaron A. Herbert can evaluate your claim to help you understand what it might be worth.
 Different pedestrian accident victims will be eligible for different types of damages in Dallas.
 Your specific life, losses and injuries can determine how much you may receive in compensation.

 How Can I Prove Negligence?